willriddick12/ENG3695---Recipe/recipe.md

 <h4>  Directions: </h4>

-1. Position 2 racks in the center of the oven, and preheat to 375 degrees F. Line 2 baking sheets with parchment.
+<em> 1. </em> Position 2 racks in the center of the oven, and preheat to 375 degrees F. Line 2 baking sheets with parchment.

 2. Whisk together the flour, baking soda and 1 teaspoon salt in a large bowl.